What are the most spectacular roads in Chile?

 A stunning coastal road from Caldera to Huasco

-Located in the Atacama Region of northern Chile, the road from Caldera to Huasco is one of the most amazing coastal drives in the country.
+Located in the Atacama Region of Chile, the road from Caldera to Huasco is one of the most amazing coastal drives in the country.

 Mamuil Malal Pass: a border road in the Andes

-Crossing Borders High in the Andes: A Road through the Scenic Pircas Negras Pass
+A Road through the Scenic Pircas Negras Pass High in the Andes

-Paso de Pircas Negras (Black Pircas Pass) is an international high mountain pass at an elevation of 4.175m (13697ft) above the sea level, located on the border of Argentina and Chile.
+Paso de Pircas Negras (Black Pircas Pass) is an international high mountain pass at an elevation of 4.175m (13697ft) above sea level, located on the border of Argentina and Chile.

-Don’t glance down at your phone on Paso Uspallata
+Don’t glance down at your phone on the road to Uspallata Pass in the Andes

 The road to Cerro Estrella is not for the faint of heart